yoharol/ArmorerPhys/ReadMe.md

 ## TODO

+- [x] Exportation to SVG for simple 2D scenes
-- [ ] Export simulated animation to gltf
+- [ ] Optional exportation to OpenUSD
 - [ ] Cloth simulation by projective dynamics